ambassify/parse-js/README.md

 ```

 The `.reverse()` method will apply all the `reverse` methods of each transformer
-and attempts to reassembly the original object based on the sourceData.
+and attempts to reassemble the original object based on the sourceData.

 Example: